This Registry-Registrar Agreement (this "Agreement") is between

 Registry Operator and Registrar.

-of time, other than during a Planned Outage, recorded between a trouble
+other than during a Planned Outage, recorded between a trouble ticket

-when the ticket has been closed.
-If Registry Operator determines that
+the ticket has been closed.
+If Registry Operator determines that the

-the incident described by the ticket was not the result of Service Unavailability,
+incident described by the ticket was not the result of Service

-the time recorded by the ticket will not count towards Unplanned Outage
+Unavailability, the time recorded by the ticket will not count towards

-Time.
-If multiple Services incur Service Unavailability simultaneously,
+Unplanned Outage Time.
+If multiple Services incur Service Unavailability

-for purposes of calculating SLA credits, only the Unplanned Outage corresponding
+simultaneously, for purposes of calculating SLA credits, only the

 and monitored to determine whether the Services are Available.
 For the